 Teething, especially, is a time when your puppy has an intense need to chew.
 Just as a baby's gums become sore as teeth erupt, so do your puppy's during their first six months of life.
 Chewing on something soft, but firm, helps relieve pain and provides comfort.

 Now Is the Time to Teach Positive Chewing Behaviors

 Chewing is simply a normal part of normal puppy growth and development.
 It's up to you to shape your puppy's behavior by teaching them what's appropriate to chew – and what's not.

 And when you start your puppy off right – that is, by providing an acceptable and enjoyable item to chew when they need and want it most – you help establish positive chewing behaviors for years to come.

 What's the best chew that you can choose for your puppy?

 Obviously, you can't watch over your puppy every minute of the day and night.
 So, you want to select a dental chew that is…

-- Softer than our regular Dental Bones, specially made for tender gums
+- Softer than a regular chew bone, specially made for tender gums

 - Gentle enough to protect baby teeth